MeteoSwiss-APN/pyflexplot/README.md

     --num-procs=\$SLURM_CPUS_PER_TASK
 ```

-The following expamles use FLEXPART output generated with the `test-fp` script
+The following examples use FLEXPART output generated with the `test-fp` script
-in the `test_meteoswiss` subdirectory of the [flexpart](https://github.com/MeteoSwiss/flexpart) repository of MeteoSwiss.
+in the [flexpart-test](https://github.com/MeteoSwiss/flexpart-test) repository of MeteoSwiss.
 Define `FP_JOBS`
 as path to the FLEXPART output files that are to be used as input for pyflexplot, e.g.

 ```bash